zaksabeast/PokemonRNGGuides/guides/xy/en/TID RNG Guide.md

 ### Hitting Your Target Frame
 - Once you are approaching your target frame, pause the game
-- Check the `[x] Disable filters` checkbox and start advancing manually towards your target frame
+- Check off the `[x] Disable filters` checkbox and start advancing manually towards your target frame
   - Check tiny states (on both RNG Tool and PokeCalc NTR) to confirm your frame advancements
 - Land on target frame and firmly press A
-- Check if you got your TID/SID/TSV correct.
+- Check if your TID/SID/TSV is correct
   - Press `Start + Right` then `Select + Left` to view TSV in the seventh party slot.

 ![]()